Guide to Siquijor

 Go snorkeling!

-Tubod Marine Sanctuary – Nice reef with lots of colorful fish, and a chance to see turtles.
+Tubod Marine Sanctuary – Nice reef with lots of colorful fish and a chance to see turtles.
 This is the most accessible snorkeling spot, just at Tubod Beach.
 A guide is not required, and the reef is not too big or far out.
 You can rent equipment right on the beach.
 Park here and walk along a short path to reach the beach.

-Tulapos Marine Sanctuary – Tulapos is an amazing reef to explore, and probably the most notable one of Siquijor.
-You’re required to go with a guide, but I was happy we did, as the reef is huge and pretty far out, that it would’ve been difficult to explore on our own.
-Here you’ll find giant clams, white tipped reef sharks, and turtles!
-We saw an abundance of all of them, it was amazing.
-When you arrive, you can rent equipment and a hire a guide.
-Since the reef is far out, you’ll want to go during high tide so that you can swim out instead of walking over the sharp rocks that stick out during low and mid tide.
+Tulapos Marine Sanctuary – An amazing reef, and probably the most notable one of Siquijor.
+You’re required to go with a guide, but I was happy we did, as the reef is huge and far out, that it would’ve been difficult to explore on our own.
+You can find giant clams, white tipped reef sharks, and turtles.
+And lots of them!
+You can rent equipment and a hire a guide when you arrive.
+Since the reef is far out, you’ll want to go during high tide so that you can swim out instead of walking over the reef.

-Go scuba or freediving
+Scuba or freediving

 Siquijor is amazing for all things marine life - snorkeling, scuba, and freediving!
 We personally aren’t divers, but were recommended to go to Apo Divers to learn.
 While we didn’t take a scuba course, we stopped by just to ask about snorkeling spots around the island and they were very knowledgeable.
 I’d recommend checking them out for information or for diving.
 We also looked into taking a freediving course, and Siquijor Freediving was highly recommended to us.

-Go cliff jumping at Salagdoong Beach
+Cliff jumping at Salagdoong Beach

 Salagdoong Beach makes for a really fun afternoon of cliff jumping, swimming, and relaxing on a beach.
 The beach is small and like a little cove.
 It’s not necessarily the most beautiful beach ever, but if you want to do some fun activities like cliff jumping, it’s a nice place to spend a few hours.
 When you arrive at the beach, you’ll see the cliff jumping area to the left of the beach.
 There are 3 platforms you can jump from which are approximately 10 feet, 20 feet, and 30 feet high.
 There’s also a nice place for good local food right on the beach.